scenerystack/community/docs/reference/api/scenery/DOMBlock.md

 # DOMBlock

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/display/DOMBlock.js](https://github.com/phetsims/scenery/blob/main/js/display/DOMBlock.js) for the most up-to-date information.

 ## Overview

 DOM Drawable wrapper for another DOM Drawable.
 Used so that we can have our own independent siblings, generally as part